New Templeton Fellowship Opportunity

 Q: I am interested in applying for a Fellowship, but my PhD is in a discipline, or from a department, not included in those listed in the Fellowship Announcement.
 Am I able to apply?

 A: You are welcome to apply for a Fellowship provided your work lies within one or more of the disciplines listed in the Fellowship Announcement.
 Most importantly, your proposal must show how the concept of information will be integral to the science which you would pursue.
 Fellowships will not be awarded for projects in which the concept of information is not fundamental to the science.

 Q: I am not sure whether my research proposal is appropriate for the stated theme of the Fellowship.
 Can TWCF read a short summary and provide an opinion about whether my research fits into the theme?

 A: Unfortunately, TWCF cannot provide individual feedback about proposed research topics.
 Provided the concept of information is integral to the science which you would pursue, your application will be given full consideration.
-To see the breadth of topics TWCF has previously funded within this theme, follow this link.

 Q: Some online advertisements for the Fellowship seem to allow one to apply for jobs and fellowships directly through those websites.
 Will TWCF consider Fellowship applications submitted through such websites?

 A: Unfortunately not.
 As the Fellowship Announcement indicates, we can only accept applications for the fellowships that are complete and sent to email@example.com.

 Q: I was awarded my PhD in 2013.
 Am I still eligible to apply?

 A: As the Program Announcement states, applicants must apply within five full-time-equivalent research years of completing their PhD program.
 If, for example, six calendar years have passed since you completed your PhD but you were engaged in full-time research activity for only four years and eleven months of that period, you remain eligible to apply.